Castelvill/Castelvill/README.md

 Hi, I’m @Castelvill.
-I'm third year Computer Science student at Poznań University of Technology.
+I'm a Computer Science student at Poznań University of Technology.

 I have extensive experience with C++ language.
 I can also write code in: C, Python, SQL, HTML and Java.